 Chris Cheek, Professor D’Art

 Chris Cheek is a veteran art teacher who has done everything from graphic art to ceramics to stagecraft.
 He also established and ran an art supply store for 9 years.
 He likes to find inanimate objects and make things out of them that speak loudly, profoundly and sometimes humorously.
 He sees that working with old wood is much like lapidary only bigger, as beautiful colors and textures are revealed beneath a weathered exterior.
-Chris can be found helping customers design and find their perfect piece or still working on this slab with a hand saw!
-He has also been seen cavorting backstage at MOMA!
+Chris can be found helping customers design and find their perfect piece or still working in the back as seen on this slab with a hand saw!

-Heather Gallagher started out here sweeping floors, sanding painting etc. Then she began the process of hatching a beautiful sprite Athena so she switched to our green gardener and bee keeper.
-Heather and Chris Cup brought Athena (aka Sally Salvage) in to our world and being surrounded by Heritage Salvage's lumberyard wonderland, Heather soon discovered a love for wood and developed a keen eye for design that came naturally.
-She is now our head designer.
+Heather Gallagher started out here sweeping floors, sanding, painting etc. Then she began the process of hatching a beautiful sprite Athena so she switched to our green gardener and bee keeper.
+Heather and Chris Raby brought Athena (aka Sally Salvage) and Donovan in to our world and being surrounded by Heritage Salvage’s lumberyard wonderland, Heather discovered a love for wood and developed a keen eye for design that came naturally.
+She is now our Salvage Visionary and a master designer.
 Heather loves collaborating with people making their wood furnishing dreams a reality.
 She is a natural Earth Mother and a compassionate people person.

 Karen Dondero, General Manager